NAMI - Wood River Valley

 NAMI's efforts are focused on educating America about mental illness, offering resources to those in need, and insisting that mental illness become a high national priority.

-"It's unbelievable how far we've come since 1993: dozens of good medications, much greater public awareness, more psychiatrists and pyschologists, movies and books, and internet resources." she continued.
-"But we still don't have a cure, and until we do, we 'll be here to provide help to everyone who needs it."
+"It's unbelievable how far we've come since 1993: dozens of good medications, much greater public awareness, more psychiatrists and pyschologists, movies and books, and internet resources."
+The NAMI member continued, "But we still don't have a cure and, until we do, we 'll be here to provide help to everyone who needs it."

 - Members of NAMI-WRV have personal experience with bi-polar disorder, depression, schizophrenia, panic disorder, anxiety disorder, obsessive-compulsive disorder, and other mental illlnesses.
 We can relate to what you are experiencing.